 Truth: An indulgence is something granted by the Church that limits or removes a person’s need for Purgatory after death.
 Indulgences do not, however, determine whether a person goes to heaven or hell.

-Further, while historically there have been abuses regarding indulgences, the selling of spiritual things is considered a sin by the Catholic Church (simony).
+Further, while historically there have been abuses regarding indulgences, the Catholic Church considers the selling of spiritual things (simony) a sin.

 Myth 5: Praying for the dead is a late medieval corruption of the faith